 I am in a unique position as I have been an entrepreneur for 40 years and have been in the entertainment business for the last 15 years.
-I own 3 indoor paintball fields, and recently, I decided to add axe throwing to two of my locations.
-One has 4 lanes, and another has 10 lanes.
+I own 3 indoor paintball fields, and recently, I decided to add axe throwing to my locations.
+One has 6 lanes, one 8 lanes,and another has 10 lanes.

 I also have a lot of our existing customers with paintball or laser tag businesses that have decided to add axe throwing as an extra revenue stream for their facility.